SWEG-2016EC-Batch/Pied-Pipers/ETS0852_Leoul_Zerihun/Activity_3/Activity_3.md/Printing_Patterns_B.md

 rows
   * 5.3.
 Inner Loop: For spaces from rows - i

- Step 6. **check** if i is equalto zero or i is equalto the differce between rows and 1 or j is equal to zero of j is equal to i
+ Step 6. **check** if i is equal to zero or i is equal to the difference between rows and 1 or j is equal to zero of j is equal to i
   * 6.1.
 If one is true goto step 7.
   * 6.2.
 If all are false goto step 8.